-The form of these lighters generally come in either rectangular or cylindrical – rectangular may work a bit better in skinny jeans without providing a noticeable lump in pocket.
+The form of these lighters generally come in either rectangular or cylindrical – rectangular may work a bit better in skinny jeans without providing a noticeable lump in the pocket.
 Generally, however, they’re no longer than a tube of lip balm.

 Table cigar lighters are designed for home or patio use and can often light more than 1,000 cigars between refills.
 Obviously, you can take these with you, but they’re not ideal as they are heavy and are often engraved or personalized, making them more personally valuable to the user.
 They’re perfect for the cigar aficionado who enjoys a smoke in their backyard with or without friends.

 Flints are pieces of stone that produce physical sparks when struck with a piece of metal.
 When the spark mixes with butane you get a light.
 They rely on the physical creation of sparks, which is highly dependent on environmental factors like wind and moisture.
 Most jet butane torch lighters do not have flint starters.

 By far, the most common, a piezo-based starter, is based on the principle of piezoelectricity.
 This phenomenon occurs when a substance accumulates an electrical charge in response to high pressure.
 In the case of torch lighters, a quartz crystal is struck to produce electricity – this produces a spark that travels along a wire to the ignition area where it mixes with the butane.
 Piezo ignition is far more reliable than flint ignition and is used in almost all of the best cigar lighter designs.